AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/semiauto-certus-farm.md

 However, AE2 can place and break blocks, so it might just be possible to make your farm *replace the budding certus for you*.
 (You will have to periodically insert some
 <ItemLink id="flawed_budding_quartz" /> into the input barrel and extract <ItemLink id="quartz_block" /> from the spent
-buddng certus barrel)
+budding certus barrel)

 To do this fully automatically, see [Advanced Certus Farm](advanced-certus-farm.md).

-This farm is a bit more complex than the [simple certus farm](simple-certus-farm.md), because it is actually 3 separate setups crammmed together.
+This farm is a bit more complex than the [simple certus farm](simple-certus-farm.md), because it is actually 3 separate setups crammed together.

 See [Certus Growth](../ae2-mechanics/certus-growth.md) for estimated speeds.